eye-division/jennyblyth/_gallery/chloe-fremantle.md

-  are complemented by the micro of biology and cellular structure, to the macro of curves and contouring in the landscape.&nbsp; All of this is academic because she has over years created her own alphabet and language that has a life of its own.&nbsp; It is instantly recognizable and distinctly Fremantle in both palette and form.&nbsp; Memories and emotions through association pervade her compositions so that the initial delight that one enjoys on first inspection is challenged as we explore the complexities of her compositions.
+  are complemented by the micro of biology and cellular structure, to the macro of curves and contouring in the landscape.&nbsp; All of this is academic because she has over years created her own alphabet and language that has a life of its own.&nbsp; It is instantly recognisable and distinctly Fremantle in both palette and form.&nbsp; Memories and emotions through association pervade her compositions so that the initial delight that one enjoys on first inspection is challenged as we explore the complexities of her compositions.